Fadge (Potato Bread)

 - Salt and pepper, to taste Add to list

 - Seasoned flour (1/2 cup flour mixed with salt and pepper, to taste) Add to list

 - Butter, for frying Add to list

-Boil the potatoes in their jackets.
-Pull off the skins and mash immediately.
+Boil potatoes in their jackets.
+Pull off skins and mash immediately.

-Add the egg, butter, flour and herbs.
+Add egg, butter, flour and herbs.
 Mix well until butter is melted.
 Season with salt and pepper, adding a small amount of milk if the mixture is too stiff.

-Shape into a 1-inch thick round and then cut in eight wedges.
+Shape into a 1-inch thick round and then cut into 8 wedges.

-Fry in butter on medium-low heat until the fadge is crusty and golden on one side.
+Fry in butter over medium-low heat until the fadge is crusty and golden on one side.
 Flip gently and cook on the other side.

 Recipe by, Founder, PCC Farmland Trust